 The diplomatic negotiator inserted himself into the negotiations.
 “Please, we are only here to correct a misunderstanding on our part,” he said.
 “It would have been helpful if your citizen would have behaved in a more civilized fashion and chose to speak to us as you are now.”

 “I have already explained to you that those who captured her stole her translating device embedded within her jewelry as it is with all my people.
-Without it it was not possible for her to talk to anyone,” the mermaid explained once again.
-“As for her behavior it is hard to undo thousands of years of hatred of your kind in a single moment.
-It would have helped if you would not have treated her like an animal from the beginning.”
+Without it, it was not possible for her to talk to anyone,” the mermaid explained once again.
+“As for her behavior, it is hard to undo thousands of years of hatred of your kind in a single moment.
+It would have helped if you had not treated her like an animal from the beginning.”

-“It is hard not to treat something like an animal when they are acting like one,” the Admiral said.
+“It is hard not to treat something like an animal when they are acting like one,” the admiral said.
 “I have read the reports.
-There are a lot of good men who were seriously hurt by your citizen who were not trying to provoke her in any way, shape, or form.
-They just happened to be within easy reach and the fact is she has tried to attack anyone who came within reach.”
+There are a lot of good men who were seriously hurt by your citizen who was not trying to provoke her in any way, shape, or form.
+They just happened to be within easy reach, and the fact is she has tried to attack anyone who came within reach.”

 The diplomat interrupted.
-“Your Majesty this is the first I have heard of this and I would like some time to investigate the matter,” he said.
-“But, if this person is here as you say he is and we can release him to you, we could only do so with assurances that the submarine crew would be released unharmed despite what harm we may have caused your citizen by mistake considering that she herself has caused a great deal more harm to our people than we have done to her.”
+“Your Majesty, this is the first I have heard of this, and I would like some time to investigate the matter,” he said.
+“But, if this person is here as you say he is and we can release him to you.
+We could only do so with assurances that the submarine crew would be released unharmed despite what harm we may have caused your citizen by mistake considering that she has caused a great deal more harm to our people than we have done to her.”

 The mermaid frowned.
 “I might be willing to consider your proposal depending on the condition of our citizen when I see her.
 I hope that will be soon.”

-“We are arranging her release to you as we speak but these things take time.
-Not a lot of time but a certain amount of time is need just because of the difficulty in transporting a member of your species from one side of the base to the other,” the diplomat said.
+“We are arranging her release to you as we speak, but these things take time.
+Not a lot of time but a certain amount of time is needed just because of the difficulty in transporting a member of your species from one side of the base to the other,” the diplomat said.